SocketSomeone/nestjs-cqrs-extra/README.md

 ## About

 Nest CQRS Extra is a module that provides additional features for the [NestJS CQRS module](https://docs.nestjs.com/recipes/cqrs).
-It provides a way to create a command bus and query bus that can be used to send commands and queries to the appropriate handlers.
-It also provides a way to create a command and query handler that can be used to handle commands and queries.
+It provides a way to send commands and queries through a message broker (e.g. NATS, Redis, MQTT) to the appropriate handlers in microservices.
+It also provides a way to create sagas that can be used to handle events.

 **Features**

 - **Typings** - Provides typings for commands, queries, and events.
 (Request & Response)
 - **Message Broker** - Provides a way to send commands and queries to the appropriate handlers in microservices.
 - **Saga** - Provides a way to create sagas that can be used to handle events.

 ## Installation